oliviam20/MySQL-cheat-sheet/README.md

 ### Natural JOINS
 This is dangerous because we are letting MySQL to work out the columns itself.

-Natural joins will join them based on common columns (columns with same name)
+Natural joins will join them based on common columns (columns with same name).
 ```
 USE sql_store;
 SELECT